What makes an ecommerce business successful?

-Deploy advanced filtering to help your visitors go through your catalog more effectively and get the necessary items more quickly.
+Deploy advanced filtering to help your visitors go through your catalog more effectively and get the necessary items faster.
 Your filtering has to be coherent and logical.
 Apply simple staging and the possibility to combine several specified categories that will work together.
-Filters should be noticeable on request, don’t inundate the users by showing the entire list of categories right away.
+Filters should be noticeable upon request, so don’t inundate the users by showing the entire list of categories right away.

-Slow loading pages will kill your business instantly.
+Slow loading pages will certainly kill your business.

-Who will want to shop on a website that loads like forever?
+Who wants to shop on a website that takes forever to load?
 No one.

-In a 2018 Google-backed research, 53% of mobile users leave a website that takes longer than three seconds to load.
+In a 2018 Google-backed study, 53% of mobile users left a website that took longer than three seconds to load.

 To improve your site load time, determine how long it takes to load.
-Use Page Speed Insights, GTmetrix, and Webpage Test to run a diagnostics with your current loading speed.
-You will also get a report for exactly what steps to take to solve the problem.
+Use Page Speed Insights, GTmetrix, and Webpage Test to run diagnostics with your current loading speed.
+You will also get a report for exactly what steps are needed to be taken in order to solve the problem.

-Let me ask you this, did you shop online then abandon your shopping cart without actually checking out?
+Let me ask you this, have you ever shopped online only to abandon your shopping cart in the middle of the process?

-If yes, there are several reasons.
-But a complicated and lengthy checkout process is one of the most obvious ones; it makes customers leave without completing a purchase.
-Most eCommerce platforms use one-page checkouts, autofill sections, and even credit card scanning to fix that.
+A lot of website visitors do that, and there are several reasons for this.
+A complicated and lengthy checkout process is one of the most obvious reasons.
+Most ecommerce platforms use one-page checkouts, autofill sections, and even credit card scanning to fix that.

 7. Messenger chatbots.

 Automate your customer nurturing process with automated broadcasts.
-Schedule messages to be sent to your audience to remind them about something they didn’t buy, prompt them about upcoming events, or current promotions.
+Schedule messages to be sent to your audience to remind them about something they didn’t buy or prompt them about upcoming events and current promotions.

-Messenger chatbots also have 80% open rate.
-Imagine if you can retrieve abandoned carts through this channel.
-It will generate additional sales.
+Messenger chatbots also have an 80% open rate.
+Imagine if you could retrieve abandoned carts through this channel.
+It would generate a lot of additional sales.

 8. Offer free shipping.

-Shipping costs can be another reason why customers abandon their carts.
-Free shipping works like a spell.
+Shipping costs are another reason why customers abandon their carts.
+Free shipping works like a charm.
 Let me explain.

-9 out of 10 consumers admit that free shipping is the highest motivation to shop online more and orders with free shipping average around 30% higher in value.
-93% of online buyers are swayed to buy more products if free shipping options are possible whereas 58% of consumers add more items to cart to qualify for free shipping.
+9 out of 10 consumers admit that free shipping is the highest motivation to shop online more, and orders with free shipping average around 30% higher in value.
+93% of online buyers are swayed to buy more products if free shipping options are possible, whereas 58% of consumers add more items to the cart to qualify for free shipping.
 If you offer free shipping, your Average Order Value (AOV) also increases.

 9. Well-written product descriptions.

-A compelling copy can be a crucial difference between a sky-high conversion rate and a normal one.
-Write a narrative in your product descriptions.
+A compelling copy can be the crucial difference between a sky-high conversion rate and a normal one.
+Write a compelling narrative in your product descriptions.
 Tell a story about your product and how it can benefit them.
-Humans love stories.
+People love stories.

 Stories only move forward.
-We pass knowledge and experiences from one person to another through stories.
-In fact, telling a story around your product will increase its value for your customers, thus promoting higher conversion rates.
+We pass knowledge and experiences from one person to the next through stories.
+In fact, telling a story about your product will increase its value for your customers, thus promoting higher conversion rates.
 It can be the motivation for why people support your brand or why they don’t even remember you.

-Provide technical aspects as well, but if you can stir some emotions and desire on your copy, they will most likely take action and hit the checkout button.
+Provide the technical aspects as well, but if you can stir up some emotions and desire onto your copy, then they will most likely take action and hit the checkout button.

 10. Social Shopping (Facebook, Instagram, Google Shopping).

-Product advertisements on Facebook and Instagram implement direct shopping functionality.
+Product advertisements on Facebook and Instagram implement the direct-shopping functionality.
 Take Instagram for example, this platform added the possibility to sell products last March 2018.

 Did you know that 30% of online shoppers are willing to purchase through Twitter, Snapchat, Instagram and Pinterest?
-That’s a big market share, which can make you admit that social sales channel can be profitable.
+That’s a big market share, which should be more than enough to make you admit that the social sales channel can be profitable.

 11. Structured product categories.

-As I have mentioned earlier, clear navigation is a requirement.
+As I have mentioned earlier, clear navigation is an absolute must.
 It doesn’t matter how many products you offer.
-Create a logical user journey and compartmentalize your product categories to make it more customer-centric shopping experience.
+Create a logical user journey and compartmentalize your product categories to make it a more customer-centric shopping experience.

-Amazon invested a lot on money in studying their platform’s navigation and for sure it paid off.
+Amazon invested a lot on money in studying their platform’s navigation and it certainly paid off.
 You can also seek advice from experts to help you out.

 12. Allow customer reviews on product pages.